saucelabs/sauce-docs/docs/secure-connections/ipsec-vpn.md

 To get started, you'll need to contact your Sauce Labs Sales Engineer or Customer Success Manager, who will guide you through the IPSec VPN tunnel setup and configuration.
 Once you're up and running with your tunnel, you'll be able to connect to Sauce Labs virtual cloud devices and real cloud devices.

 * Authorization to use your organization's IPSec VPN tunnel; see [Tunnel Permissions](/secure-connections/ipsec-vpn#tunnel-permissions) for more.
-* Know your organization's IPSec VPN tunnel name.
-You can obtain this from your Organization Admin, who controls tunnel settings; see [Organization Security Settings](https://wiki.saucelabs.com/display/DOCS/Security+Settings+for+Organizations) for more.
+* If you are a user seeking IPSec VPN tunnel access, you'll need to know the name of the person in your organization who owns the tunnel.
+See [Organization Security Settings](https://wiki.saucelabs.com/display/DOCS/Security+Settings+for+Organizations) for more.

-## IPSec VPN Network Architecture
+## High-Level Network Architecture

 IPSec VPN allows virtual machines on the Sauce Labs network to access application servers on private networks.

-The solution consists of a VPN connection and two IPSec tunnel gateways, one running on the customer network, and the other on Sauce Labs.
+The solution consists of a VPN connection and two IPSec tunnel gateways: one running on your network and the other on Sauce Labs.
 This connection allows secure communication between the gateways, which provide rules for DNS resolution, routing, and security.

 !["IPSec VPN Network Architecture"](/img/ipsec-vpn/ipsec-diagram.png)

+## Security

-### Security
+### Tunnel Gateway Security Features

-We recommend using an enterprise-grade gateway for your IPSec VPN configuration.
-The tunnel gateway runs a firewall, through which only authorized virtual machines (VMs) can connect.
+If you organization has an IPSec VPN configuration, we recommend using our enterprise-grade tunnel gateways.

+Our infrastructure is configured so that while they communicate with the virtual machine (VM) or real device running a test, they are fully isolated from each other through traffic filtering.

+This means that a Sauce Labs VM and/or real device being accessed through your tunnel will send only traffic owned by your organization.
+Your VMs cannot communicate with other VMs and real devices in the Sauce Labs cloud infrastructure.
+The only exception for this would be tunnel gateway VMs.
+While VMs and devices are allowed to connect to the internet, Sauce Labs also offers a "lockdown" feature that locks traffic down to that particular user’s tunnels only.

+Additionally, Sauce Labs only permits internal services necessary for allow-listing, such as monitoring services or firewall controllers, to communicate with VMs, real devices, and control plane services running on tunnel gateways.
+Each tunnel gateway VM is customized at the time of provisioning per your specifications and configured to direct all traffic via IPSec VPN.

-By default, all VM connections are blocked.
-The firewall rules are dynamically adjusted to allow connections from new authorized VMs and to block connections from terminated test VMs.
+The tunnel gateway's firewall will only allow authorized test VMs to connect.
 Authorized test VMs include:

-* VMs created by the IPSec VPN tunnel owner
+* Test VMs that run jobs started by IPSec VPN tunnel owner
-* VMs created by accounts with which the tunnel is shared
+* Test VMs that run jobs started by accounts with which the tunnel is shared

+### Firewall Ports and Protocols

 The firewall allows the following ports and protocols through the IPSec VPN connection:

 | Directions | Protocols |
 | :-------------------------- | :---
+| Inbound from customer network | BGP (TCP/179)
+| Inbound and Outbound | ICMP
-| Outbound from Sauce | HTTP (TCP/80), HTTPS (TCP/443)
+| Outbound from Sauce | HTTP (TCP/80, TCP/8080), HTTPS (TCP/443, TCP/8443)
 | Outbound from Sauce | DNS (UDP/53, TCP/53, TCP/853)
-| Outbound from Sauce | Web Proxy (TCP/8080, TCP/8443)
-| Inbound from customer network, Outbound | ICMP
-| Inbound from customer network | BGP (TCP/179)

 To request additional ports and protocols to be opened, contact [Sauce Labs Support](https://saucelabs.com/training-support).

-### Routing Options

-By default, tunnel gateways use predefined static routes.
-If you're running a BGP server, the tunnel gateway can learn about new routes on your network.
-Contact [Sauce Labs Support](https://saucelabs.com/training-support) to update static routes.

-Test VMs using the IPSec VPN tunnel will route all their test traffic to the tunnel gateway.
-The tunnel gateway routes all predefined customer subnets through the IPSec VPN tunnel.
-All other traffic is routed to the Internet.

-The tunnel gateway can be configured with the options `tunnel-domains` and `direct-domains`.
-Both are mutually exclusive, and provide a list of domain names.
-The tunnel gateway routes any requests matching `tunnel-domains` through the IPSec VPN tunnel, and any requests that match `direct-domains` are routed directly to the Internet.

-The order of precedence is as follows:

-1. Route based on `tunnel-domains` and `direct-domains`.
-1. Route based on customer subnets.

-We strongly recommend using subnets for routing.

-### DNS Resolution
-Requests for predefined user domains are forwarded to the user's DNS servers.
-All other requests are resolved through public DNS servers.

-### Network Protocols
-Sauce Labs IPSec VPN supports HTTP, HTTPS, DNS, WebSockets and Secure WebSockets.

 ### Self-Signed Certificates
 The tunnel gateway acts as a man-in-the-middle proxy, re-encrypting all SSL connections with Sauce Labs certificate by default.
 If your tests don't require access to servers with self-signed certificates, we strongly recommended disabling SSL re-encryption.